Jargon buster

 A

-Academy - A public funded school that is independent from the local authority.
+Academy – A state-funded school that is independent from the local authority.

-Access to Work - A publicly funded employment support programme.
-It aims to help disabled people start employment or, if already in employment, remain employed.
-It can provide practical and financial support if you have a disability or long term physical or mental health condition.
+Access to Work – A state-funded employment support programme that helps disabled people start employment or, if already in employment, remain employed.
+It can provide practical and financial support if you have a disability or a long term physical or mental health condition.

 Advocacy – Support for people to express their views.

-Advocate - Someone who helps another person (e.g. a child or their carer) to make decisions and have a voice.
+Advocate – Someone who helps another person (for example a child or their carer) to make decisions and have a voice.

-Annual Review - Under the Children and Families Act 2014, local authorities must carry out a review of every Education, Health and Care plan (EHC Plan) at least once every 12 months.
+Annual Review – Under the Children and Families Act 2014, local authorities must review every Education, Health and Care plan (EHC plan) at least once every 12 months.

-Appeal - A SEND appeal is a formal request for a court to re-examine a decision made by the local authority.
+Appeal – A formal request for a court to re-examine a decision made by the local authority, for example about SEND.

 B